Thursday, April 9, 2026

 "Welcome to Olesonville"

-When Mrs. Oleson discovers bearer's bonds while cleaning out Lars Hanson's home, which she has recently purchased, she offers not to cash them in and bankrupt the town if they give her family some curtises.
+When Mrs. Oleson discovers bearer's bonds while cleaning out Lars Hanson's home, which she has recently purchased, she offers not to cash them in and bankrupt the town if they give her family some courtesies.
 It is also decided that the town needs a mayor, and Harriet offers Nels up for the job, which sparks controversy in town.
 With the help of Lem McCary, Almanzo runs against Nels, but he soon discovers he's not the right person for the job.

 Why I like it: Though we didn't see Lem McCary or Jess Moffet again, they were great characters.
 It was awesome seeing Harriet get bested.
 I just have one question: how did she buy Hanson's house when it was the blind school that burned down in Season 6?